obliviscaris2/fullstack-2022/part0/README.md

-In this part, we see and try to learn how browser and server interact with each other
+In this part, we see and try to learn how browser and server interact with each other.